 Beginning with the 2009 American Recovery and Reinvestment Act and the FFY 2010 Capitalization Grant, DWSRF may grant subsidies in the form of principal forgiveness to systems.
 Those systems which met the criteria for consolidation and/or regionalization were granted principal forgiveness in accordance with the DWSRF procedures for each type of project.
-Starting in SFY 2019, DEQ's focus for the subsidy became public water supplies who have HBV, such as DBPs issues.
-In addition to HBV and regionalization/consolidation projects, during SFY 2023, DEQ plans to provide additional subsidization to all eligible projects seeking funding through the DWSRF program (see page 9 of 25).
+Starting in SFY 2019, DEQ's focus for the subsidy became public water supplies that have HBV, such as DBPs issues.
+In addition to HBV and regionalization/consolidation projects, during SFY 2024, DEQ plans to provide additional subsidization to all eligible projects seeking funding through the DWSRF program (see pages 9 and 10 of 26).

-The total amount of subsidies given will be determined by the FFY 2022 Capitalization Grant.
-The method the DWSRF uses to fund projects is to draw all of the state matching funds first, federal capitalization grants next (up to subsidy amount), bond fund, and then second round funds.
+The total amount of subsidies given will be determined by the FFY 2023 Capitalization Grant.
+The method the DWSRF uses to fund projects is to draw all of the state matching funds first, federal capitalization grants next, bond fund, and then second round funds.